Is Grammarly Premium Worth It?

 Cons of Grammarly Premium

 No software or tool is perfect.
-They all have there negatives.
+They all have their negatives.
 These are a few of the things that I don’t like about Grammarly.

 1. The Plagiarism Checker Isn’t Very Helpful